anabcavaleiro/Assignment_2_PAB/README.md

 How to execute:

-First you have to unzip the zip file in this repository. **Make sure you don´t unzip it into a directory with the same name.**
+First you have to unzip the zip file in this repository. **Make sure you don´t unzip it into a directory with the same name as the directory inside.**
 It should be only one directory with the name: `Raquel_Procópio_2024152293-Ana_Cavaleiro_2025179696-bacterial_growth_simulation`, and inside there will be 3 files:
 - `bgc.py`
 - `bacteria_module.py`